torryatco/Basilica/readme.md

 }
 ```

-Note: this is one of the rare occasions that we will use the height property.
+Note: this is one of the fex occasions that we will use the height property.
 We use it here because the header does not contain dynamic content.

 Add the custom font (top of the css file):